 National Environmental Requires federal agencies to utilize a systematic approach when Policy Act of 1969 (NEPA), assessing environmental impacts of government activities.
 Establishes as amended; P.L.
 91-190, 42 the use of environmental impact statements.
 NEPA proposes an U.S.C. § 4321 et seq. interdisciplinary approach in a decision-making process designed to identify unacceptable or unnecessary impacts on the environment.
 The Council of Environmental Quality (CEQ) created Regulations for Implementing the National Environmental Policy Act [40 Code of Federal Regulations (CFR) Parts 1500- 1508], which provide regulations applicable to and binding on all Federal agencies for implementing the procedural provisions of NEPA, as amended.
 National Historic Preservation Requires federal agencies to take account of the effect of any federally Act, 54 U.S.C. § 300101 et assisted undertaking or licensing on any district, site, building, seq. structure, or object included in or eligible for inclusion in the National Register of Historic Places (NRHP).
-Provides for the nomination, identification (through listing on the NRHP), and protection of historical National Trails Systems Act and cultural properties of significance.
-Provides for the establishment of recreation and scenic trails.
-(16 U.S.C. § 1241-1249) Frovides for the establishment of recreation and sceme trans.
-National Wildlife Refuge Acts Provides for establishment of National Wildlife Refuges through purchase, land transfer, donation, cooperative agreements, and other means.
-National Wildlife Refuge Provides guidelines and instructions for the administration of Wildlife System Administration Act of Refuges and other conservation areas.
-1966 (16 U.S.C. § 668dd- 668ee) Native American Graves Established requirements for the treatment of Native American human Protection and Repatriation remains and sacred or cultural objects found on Federal lands.
-Includes Act of 1990 (25 U.S.C. § requirements on inventory, and notification.
-3001-13; 104 Stat.
-3042), as requirements on inventory, and notification. amended Rivers and Harbors Act of Makes it unlawful for the USAF to conduct any work or activity in 1899 (33 U.S.C. § 401 et seq.) navigable waters of the United States without a federal permit.
-17 Installations should coordinate with the U.S. Army Corps of Engineers (USACE) to obtain permits for the discharge of refuse affecting navigable waters under National Pollutant Discharge Elimination System (NPDES) and should coordinate with the USFWS to review effects on fish and wildlife of work and activities to be undertaken as permitted by the USACE.
+Provides for the nomination, identification (through listing on the NRHP), and protection of historical and cultural properties of significance.
+National Trails Systems Act Provides for the establishment of recreation and scenic trails.
+(16 U.S.C. § 1241-1249) National Wildlife Refuge Acts Provides for establishment of National Wildlife Refuges through purchase, land transfer, donation, cooperative agreements, and other N 1 W/1111 C. D. C means.
+National Wildlife Refuge Provides guidelines and instructions for the administration of wildlife System Administration Act of Refuges and other conservation areas.
+1900 (10 0.3.C. § 00800- Native American Graves Established requirements for the treatment of Native American human Protection and Repatriation remains and sacred or cultural objects found on Federal lands.
+Includes Act of 1990 (25 U.S.C.
+8 requirements on inventory and notification 3001-13:104 Stat.
+3042), as requirements on myentory, and notification. amended Rivers and Harbors Act of Makes it unlawful for the USAF to conduct any work or activity in 1899 (33 U.S.C. § 401 et seq.) navigable waters of the United States without a federal permit.
+Installations should coordinate with the U.S. Army Corps of Engineers (USACE) to obtain permits for the discharge of refuse affecting navigable waters under National Pollutant Discharge Elimination System (NPDES) and should coordinate with the USFWS to review effects on fish and wildlife of work and activities to be undertaken as permitted by the USACE.
 Sale of certain interests in Authorizes sale of forest products and reimbursement of the costs of land, 10 U.S.C. § 2665 management of forest resources.
 Soil and Water Conservation Installations shall coordinate with the Secretary of Agriculture to Act (16 U.S.C. § 2001, P.L. appraise, on a continual basis, soil/water-related resources.
-Installations 95-193) will develop and update a program for furthering the conservation, protection, and enhancement of these resources consistent with other federal and local programs.
+Installations 95-193) will develop and update a program for furthering the conservation, protection, and enhancement of these resources consistent with other 1 lederal and local programs.